dataesr/ml-hub/README.md

 ### Pipelines

 Create your ML pipelines in the `libs/ai_core/pipelines/pipelines/` folder using the pipeline registry decorator.
 Each pipeline defines its input schema, configuration, and execution logic.
 Once registered, pipelines become available through the API and can be executed either **locally** or on **OVH AI cloud infrastructure**.
 The execution mode is determined by the pipeline configuration.
+See `examples/pipelines.ipynb` for how to use pipelines API.

 ### Experiment Tracking